davidcalfran/Linking-Hi-C-to-metagenome-data-pipeline/README.md

 - integrase_database.fa is the integrons database
 - "1" is the number that starts running the script

-# The idea behind the code
+# The idea behind the script

 ## Obtain data